westonMS/ecen520_student/spi_cntrl/SPI_cntrl.md

 ## ADXL362 Testbench

 Create a testbench of your controller that tests the operation of your AXDL362L controller.
-This testbench should be designed as follows:
+This testbench should be designed as follows:+
 * Make the top-level testbench parameterizable with the two top-level parameters.
 * Create a free-running clock
 * Instance your top-level design